Founded in 1936

 The 1960s saw a period of great change for the Club.
 In the early 1960s the Club was bought out by the membership and in 1963 the Club became a limited company and was registered as a Private Members-owned Club for the first time.
 This significant change was quickly followed by the original clubhouse being demolished in 1964 to make way for the present roundabout at the junction of the A40 and A361 roads.
 The new clubhouse was opened on 29th February 1964.
 From then until the present time, the building has grown with varying alterations and extensions within the constraints of limited space, and is able to cater for the busiest days in the club diary and to provide a warm welcome for visitors.

 The Club continues to evolve to meet the needs of today’s golfers.
-To reflect this, the Club was accredited in 2011 with the Golfmark award which reflects its’ excellence both in coaching and the administration of Junior golf.
+There is continual investment ito a course hwich has remained largely unchanged since its inception.
 Whilst early aerial photographs clearly show a course devoid of trees, members and visitors now see a course with tree-lined fairways that are always in good condition and a delight to play.
 Facilities will also be a focus with great examples being the refurbishment of the Dining Room and construction of the Simulator facility.